2018 United States House of Representatives elections in Kentucky: Campaign

 The Democratic Congressional Campaign Committee included Kentucky's 6th congressional district on its initial list of Republican-held seats considered targets in 2018.
-McGrath's campaign announcement video, entitled "Told Me", in which she spoke of her Navy service (being the first female Marine to fly a McDonnell Douglas F/F-18 in combat), attracted much national attention.
+McGrath's campaign announcement video, entitled "Told Me", in which she spoke of her Navy service (being the first female Marine to fly an F-18 in combat), attracted much national attention.

 The DCCC opted to support Jim Gray in the primary.